ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

+For ease of notation we discuss this for $k = 2$.
+The general case is directly analogous.
 To see that we have an adjunction, consider a homomorphism

 $$
   f \;\colon\;  L_2 \mathcal{X} \longrightarrow Y